-3. Ğeneral Performance Goals and Objectives.
-This bill does not authorize funding and therefore, clause 3(c)(4) of rule XIII of the

-Rules of the House of Representatives does not apply.

-4. Congressional Budget Office Cost Estimate.
+- 3. General Performance Goals and Objectives.
+As required by clause 3(c)(4) of rule XIII, the general performance goal or objective of this bill is to extend federal recognition to the Chickahominy Indian Tribe, the Chickahominy Indian Tribe-Eastern Division, the Upper Mattaponi Tribe, the Rappahannock Tribe, Inc., the Monacan Indian Nation, and the Nansemond Indian Tribe. - 4.
+Congressional Budget Office Cost Estimate.
 Under clause 3(c)(3) of rule XIII of the Rules of the House of Representatives and section 403 of the Congressional Budget Act of 1974, the Committee has received the following cost estimate for this bill from the Director of the Congressional Budget Office:

 H.R.
-1294-Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2007
+1385-Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2009

 Summary: H.R.
-1294 would provide Federal recognition to six Indian tribes in the State of Virginia-the Chickahominy Indian Tribe, the Eastern Division of the Chickahominy Indian Tribe, the Upper Mattaponi Tribe, the Rappahannock Tribe, Inc., the Monacan Indian Nation, and the Nansemond Indian Tribe.
-CBO estimates that implementing H.R.
-1294 would cost \$40 million over the 2008-2012 period, assuming the appropriation of the necessary funds.
+1385 would provide federal recognition to six Indian tribes in Virginia-the Chickahominy Indian Tribe, the Eastern Division of the Chickahominy Indian Tribe, Upper Mattaponi Tribe, the Rappahannock Tribe, Inc., the Monacan Indian Nation, and the Nansemond Indian Tribe.
+Federal recognition would make the tribes eligible to receive benefits from various federal programs.
+CBO estimates that implementing this legislation would cost \$65 million over the 2010-2014 period, assuming appropriation of the necessary funds.
 Enacting H.R.
-1294 would have no effect on direct spending or revenues.
+1385 would not affect direct spending or revenues.

 H.R.
-1294 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would impose no direct costs on State, local, or tribal governments.
+1385 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would impose no costs on state, local, or tribal governments.

 Estimated cost to the Federal Government: The estimated budgetary impact of H.R.
-1294 is shown in the following table.
+1385 is shown in the following table.
 The costs of this legislation fall within budget functions 450 (community and regional development) and 550 (health).